-DAT or “Delivered at Terminal” replaces the now outdated DES “Delivery at ship” and DEQ “delivered at quay” rules, which appeared in the previous Incoterms edition, Incoterms 2000.
+The DAT Incoterm or “Delivered at Terminal” replaces the now outdated DES Incoterm (Delivery at Ship) and DEQ Incoterm (Delivered at Quay) rules, which appeared in the previous Incoterms edition, Incoterms 2000.

-With DAT it states that seller may make the goods available in a cargo terminal such as would be applicable with a marine shipment and also at a hub in the case of air or ground transport.
+The DAT Incoterm states that the seller deliver the goods to a cargo terminal when dealing with an ocean freight shipment and/or at a hub for air or ground transportation.

-In other words, DAT requires the seller to place the goods unloaded from the carrier but not yet cleared for import, at the destination countries terminal, port or airport.
+In other words, DAT requires the seller to place the goods that have been unloaded from the vessel but not yet cleared by customs clearance, at the destination country’s terminal, port, or airport.

-Under DAT Incoterm the seller is responsible for cost and risk up until the point that the goods have been unloaded at the terminal.
-This therefore means that the buyer will be responsible for processing the clearance of the important goods, any and all duties, taxes and any other charges that may be added during the import stage.
+Under the DAT Incoterm, the seller is responsible for all costs and risks up to the unloading of goods at the terminal.
+This means that the buyer will be responsible for processing the clearance of the goods, all duties, taxes and any other charges that may be added at this stage.

 Delivery of goods and documents required